OSU-Libraries-Research-Services/data_visualization/tableau.md

 keywords: data visualization, tableau
 #abstract:
 ---
-Tableau's drag and drop interface and no-code solutions allow you to effortlessly shift between alternative data visualizations as you work to determine which view is right for your data and your audience.
-Tableau can easily load and analyze datasets with more than 25 million rows.
-Further, Tableau is a flexible tool that encourages and develops visual thinking.
+**Tableau** is a powerful data visualization tool with a user-friendly drag-and-drop interface and no-code features that make it easy to explore different visual perspectives and find the best way to present your data.
+Capable of handling datasets with over 25 million rows, Tableau supports flexible, visual thinking and encourages experimentation as you analyze and communicate insights.
 # Free Resources
-Tableau's __[Academic Programs](https://www.tableau.com/community/academic)__ offers students faculty free licenses and learning resources.
+- Tableau's __[Academic Programs](https://www.tableau.com/community/academic)__ provides free licenses and learning resources for students and faculty.

-University Libraries also offers __[free Tableau training](https://library.osu.edu/events?tid=921)__ tailored for faculty, graduate students and other university researchers throughout the year and a large number of __[training videos and books](https://search.library.osu.edu/discovery/search?query=any,contains,tableau%20computer%20file&tab=Everything&search_scope=MyInst_and_CI&vid=01OHIOLINK_OSU:OSU&facet=topic,include,Tableau%20Computer%20File&mode=simple&offset=0)__.
+- University Libraries  offers __[free Tableau training](https://library.osu.edu/events?tid=921)__ throughout the year, tailored for faculty, graduate students and other university researchers. - A wide range of __[training videos and books](https://search.library.osu.edu/discovery/search?query=any,contains,tableau%20computer%20file&tab=Everything&search_scope=MyInst_and_CI&vid=01OHIOLINK_OSU:OSU&facet=topic,include,Tableau%20Computer%20File&mode=simple&offset=0)__ is also available through University Libraries.

 # Books